How to Brew Delicious Coffee Every Time

 - Ideally use a French press, although you’ll get a good cup of coffee from a drip maker too.

-- Use approximately 1 rounded teaspoon of coffee per 8 oz. of water, to your taste.
+- Use approximately 1 rounded tablespoon of coffee per 8 oz. of water, to your taste.

 Brew, and serve!